BookTrails 2021 Policies and Waiver for Parents

 BookTrails will not administer any medication (including OTC medications) without written consent by the physician and parent.
 All medications will be kept in a locked bag, inhalers and EpiPens must be carried by an adult.
 Please see the section on medication if your child will need medication/inhaler/EpiPen during camp.

 Lost child or Natural Disasters (7.712.31 A11)

 In the case of natural disasters, staff will follow protocols learned during staff training.
-These protocols include plans for flood, tornadoes, severe weather, and other natural disasters.
-BookTrails’ first priority is to secure the safety of our students and will not travel into the outdoors if there is a treat of natural disaster.
+These protocols include plans for floods, tornadoes, severe weather, and other natural disasters.
+BookTrails’ first priority is to secure the safety of our students and will not travel into the outdoors if there is a threat of a natural disaster.
 Camp may be canceled in the event of a natural disaster.
 In this case, no refunds will be given.

 Transportation (7.712.31 A12 and A14)

 BookTrails Staff will transport children in safe, well-maintained vehicles with seat belts.
 All drivers will be pre-screened by BookTrails to ensure safe driving records and valid driver’s license.
 BookTrails holds vehicle insurance.
 Drivers will also complete vehicle training during staff training to learn how to safely drive our vehicles.
 Permission to transport children is given during registration.
 Policies concerning vehicles are on file at our office and can be provided upon request.